craig-dillabaugh/D-templates-tutorial/D-templates-tutorial.md

 #### Example: Variadic Functions

 Tuples are very useful to make function templates variadic (that is, accept a different number of parameters).
-Without restriction on the passe-in types, you will need most of the time another function template to process the arguments.
+Without restrictions on the pass-in types, most of the time you will need another function template to process the arguments.
 A standard example for this is transforming all parameters into a `string`{.d}: